FOSSersVAST/kde-pos/README.md

   svn commit -m 'Update malayalam'
   ```

+Steps till Weblate pull can be done periodically to keep Weblate POs up-to-date with upstream.

 ## Adding a new component

 Copy file from upstream to corresponding one in `l10n-kf5` folder.